kracr/ODPReco/README.md

  It is mandatory to enter the OWL file path; the description and competency questions can be skipped by leaving the square brackets empty or keeping their files empty.

- Recomemndations follow after user enters the input.
+ Recommendations follow after user enters the input.

  Example: